by ENNAIA Team

 The Basics of Modern Design

-0th-century and maintained popularity for several decades.
+Modern design emerged in the early 20th-century and maintained popularity for several decades.
 Its main features followed the design philosophy of “form follows function.”
 In application, this principle is reflected in clean lines and a dedication to balance and symmetry.
 Wood and other natural materials like linen were heavily used in minimalist designs as well as simple and earthy colors.
 Due to material rationing during World War II, modern furniture opted for low backs and thin padding to avoid creating unnecessary waste.
+The most easily recognizable example of the modern style is that of mid-century modern design, which became popular in the 1930s through the mid-1960s.
+It exemplifies the sleek, minimalism that is the hallmark of the look.

 The Basics of Contemporary Design